The Transit Award Management System (TrAMS)

 Have a TrAMS account?
 Log in

-TrAMS is scheduled to reopen in early November.
-Please reach out to the FTA Applications Help Desk at FTAITHelpDesk@dot.gov in case of any TrAMS related questions.
+Please reach out to the FTA Applications Help Desk at FTAITHelpDesk@dot.gov with TrAMS-related questions.

 DOL Certification for Year-end Grants